IBM/ELM-Python-Client/README.md

 Included in this package are a few examples using `elmclient` which are reasonably functional:
 * OSLC Query able to work with DOORS Next (DN), Engineering Test Management (ETM), Engineering Workflow Management (EWM) and Global Configuration management (GCM)
 * ReqIF import/export for DOORS Next
-* Reportable REST for DOORS Next - very basic!
+* Basic Reportable REST for DOORS Next - very basic!
+* More general Reportable REST, currently only for DOORS Next but intended to expand to cover EWM and ETM.

 There are links to these examples below.